 2.2.2 In vitro evaluation of ethanol extract

-The antifungal effect of alcoholic-based extracts of four botanicals viz., Ageratum conyzoides, Lantana camera, Eucalyptus sp. and Melia azedarach were evaluated in vitro At 5 concentrations (1, 2, 3, 4 and 5%) for their efficacy on inhibition in growth of B. maydis by Poisoned Food Technique (Falck, 1907).
+The antifungal effect of alcoholic-based extracts of four botanicals viz., Ageratum conyzoides, Lantana camera, Eucalyptus sp. and Melia azedarach were evaluated in vitro at 5 concentrations (1, 2, 3, 4 and 5%) for their efficacy on inhibition in growth of B. maydis by Poisoned Food Technique (Falck, 1907).
 The experiment was conducted in a completely randomized design and each treatment was replicated thrice.
 The desired concentration of the crude extract was prepared by mixing it with the required quantity of sterilized PDA medium.
 Petri plates containing PDA medium without any amendments were served as control.
 After solidification of the medium, Seven-day-old mycelial bits of 5 mm of B. maydis were placed in the center of plates and incubated at 27±1°C. The radial growth of the fungal colony in each Petri plate was measured and per cent inhibition was calculated by using the formula given by Vincent (1947):

 Mycelial growth inhibition (%) = {(C-T)/C} x 100